*Moderated by Jennifer LaFleur, The Center for Investigative Reporting

 David Donald is the data editor at the Investigative Reporting Workshop, a nonprofit newsroom at American University.
 Donald also is on the faculty as data journalist in-residence.
 Prior to the Workshop, he was data editor the Center for Public Integrity and was training director for IRE and NICAR, conducting sessions in the States and internationally.
 He is the recipient of the Philip Meyer Award and the Robert F. Kennedy Journalism Award, among others.@david_donald

 Holly Hacker is an investigative reporter at The Dallas Morning News.
-She worked in the IRE/NICAR Data Library while earning her master's degree at the Missouri School of Journalism.
-She was part of the team that won the 2007 Philip Meyer Award for exposing cheating on standardized tests in Texas. @hollyhacker
+Before that, she covered education at The News, St. Louis Post-Dispatch and Ventura County (CA) Star.
+She's a past winner of the Philip Meyer Award for stories that exposed cheating on standardized tests in Texas. @hollyhacker

 Keating has done data and reporting at The Post since 1999.
 Previously worked 11 years at Miami Herald, including four years in Key West Bureau.
 Before that he was a cops-and-court reporter at The Berkshire Eagle. @dtkeating http://www.washingtonpost.com/people/dan-keating